labgrid-project/labgrid/doc/configuration.rst

 - host (str): hostname of the remote host
 - port (str): TCP port on the remote host to connect to
 - speed (int): baud rate of the serial port
-- protocol (str): prtocol used for connection: raw or rfc2217
+- protocol (str): optional, protocol used for connection: raw or rfc2217

 Used by:
   - `SerialDriver`_